opea-project/GenAIEval/evals/evaluation/agent_eval/crag_eval/README.md

 cd $WORKDIR/GenAIExamples/AgentQnA/tests/
 bash step4_launch_and_validate_agent_gaudi.sh
 ```
+Note: There are two agents in the agent system: a RAG agent (as the worker agent) and a ReAct agent (as the supervisor agent).
+For CRAG benchmark, we will use the RAG agent.

 ## Run CRAG benchmark
 Once you have your agent system up and running, the next step is to generate answers with agent.
 Change the variables in the script below and run the script.
 By default, it will run a sampled set of queries in music domain.